Chemical engineering and rheology courses

-This classroom offers information for measuring and analyzing the rheological properties of liquid, paste, and/or semi-solid samples.
+This classroom offers information for the measurement and analysis of the rheological properties of liquid, paste, and/or semi-solid samples.
 Whether you’re teaching simple viscosity determination or complex rheological investigations, this standalone rheometer and intuitive software will bring these curriculum topics to life for your students.

-Visit the Chemistry in the Classroom Resource Center to find videos and collateral that can easily fit into your classroom.
+Visit the Spectroscopy in the Classroom Resource Center to find lesson plans, videos, webinars, and application notes that can easily fit into your classroom curriculum.

 5 reasons to introduce the HAAKE Viscotester iQ Rheometer to your students

 - Snap-in Accessories.
 The “Connect Assist” function automatically detects measuring geometries and temperature modules.

 - Easy setup.
 Quickly change configurations to carry out different lesson plans.

 - Simple to operate.
 Control measuring routines by touch screen or with our intuitive Thermo Scientific™ HAAKE™ RheoWin.

 - Flexible analysis.
 From one-point measurement up to comprehensive rheological characterization in rotation and oscillation modes.

 - Self-sufficient Peltier temperature control.
 Small footprint and “Temperature Assist” function assure reproducible measurement conditions.

 Equip your class with this Spectroscopy Techniques Poster.
 Encourage your students to explore the electrometric spectrum, instructional diagrams, and spectroscopy techniques.